NVIDIA/nim-deploy/cloud-service-providers/oci/oke/setup/README.md

 ## Identify GPU needed for NIM

-- Refer to the NIM documentation to identify the GPU you [need](https://docs.nvidia.com/nim/large-language-models/latest/support-matrix.html).
-Here is also a list of available OKE node shapes.
+- Refer to the NIM documentation to identify the NVIDIA GPU you [need](https://docs.nvidia.com/nim/large-language-models/latest/support-matrix.html).
+Here is also a list of available [OKE NVIDIA GPU node shapes](https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm#vm-gpu).

 ## Find the Region with the Desired GPU